spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-tax.md

 Now you should be able edit the tax rates in Zed, under the tax section.
 To use the new tax rate calculation logic, you need to register the tax calculator plugins in `CalculationDependencyProvider::getCalculatorStack()`:

-`ItemTaxCalculatorPlugin`—used after item sum gross amounts are calculated.
+* `ItemTaxCalculatorPlugin`— used after the item sum gross amounts are calculated.
-`ShipmentTaxRateCalculatorPlugin`—used after expense gross sum amount is calculated.
+* `ShipmentTaxRateCalculatorPlugin`— used after expense gross sum amount is calculated.
-`ProductOptionTaxRateCalculatorPlugin`—used after item sum gross amounts are calculated.
+* `ProductOptionTaxRateCalculatorPlugin`— used after item sum gross amounts are calculated.
-`ProductItemTaxRateCalculatorPlugin`—used after item sum gross amounts are calculated.
+* `ProductItemTaxRateCalculatorPlugin`— used after item sum gross amounts are calculated.
-`ExpenseTaxCalculatorPlugin`—used after expense gross sum amount is calculated.
+* `ExpenseTaxCalculatorPlugin`— used after expense gross sum amount is calculated.

 If you have discounts:

-* `ItemsWithProductOptionsAndDiscountsGrossPriceCalculatorPlugin()`—after `SumGrossCalculatedDiscountAmountCalculatorPlugin`.
+* `ItemsWithProductOptionsAndDiscountsGrossPriceCalculatorPlugin()`— after `SumGrossCalculatedDiscountAmountCalculatorPlugin`.
-* `ItemsWithProductOptionsAndDiscountsTaxCalculatorPlugin()`—after `ItemsWithProductOptionsAndDiscountsGrossPriceCalculatorPlugin`.
+* `ItemsWithProductOptionsAndDiscountsTaxCalculatorPlugin()`— after `ItemsWithProductOptionsAndDiscountsGrossPriceCalculatorPlugin`.
-* `DiscountTotalsWithProductOptionsCalculatorPlugin`—after `DiscountTotalsCalculatorPlugin`.
+* `DiscountTotalsWithProductOptionsCalculatorPlugin`— after `DiscountTotalsCalculatorPlugin`.
-* `ExpenseTaxWithDiscountsCalculatorPlugin`—after `DiscountTotalsWithProductOptionsCalculatorPlugin`.
+* `ExpenseTaxWithDiscountsCalculatorPlugin`— after `DiscountTotalsWithProductOptionsCalculatorPlugin`.
-* `TaxTotalAmountWithProductOptionsAndDiscountsCalculatorPlugin`—after `TaxTotalsCalculatorPlugin`.
+* `TaxTotalAmountWithProductOptionsAndDiscountsCalculatorPlugin`— after `TaxTotalsCalculatorPlugin`.